sallyklpoon/Boriya-text-based-adventure/README.md

 * Healing takes into account a class' hit die rather than a constant value.
 This was implemented to increase variety in classes, as well as to help with game balance.

+* Improved input validation not only verifies if you have inputted a valid direction to travel, but also that checks if you may have inputted something other than a valid menu choice (i.e. if you didn't enter a valid number choice by accident, we got you!)

 ### Special Notes